christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

     tRange = sheet.getCellRangeByName("C4")
 #and set the string
     tRange.String = "The Python version is %s.%s.%s" % sys.version_info[:3]
+#do the same for the python executable path
+    tRange = sheet.getCellRangeByName("C5")
+    tRange.String = sys.executable
     return None
 {% endhighlight %}